Questions? Call0808 196 1942orMessage us

 Egg retrieval

-Throughout ovarian stimulation, you’ll visit the clinic several times for scans to see if your eggs are ready for retrieval, and to check how you’re responding to your stimulation medicines.
+Throughout ovarian stimulation in your IVF process timeline, you’ll visit the clinic several times for scans.
+These appointments check if your eggs are ready for retrieval and monitor how you’re responding to the stimulation medicines.

-At TFP Fertility, we may be able to offer these monitoring scans at a satellite clinic closer to home, so that you don’t need to travel so far for every appointment.
+At TFP Fertility, we may offer monitoring scans at a satellite clinic closer to your home, reducing the need to travel for every visit.

-When your scan shows that your eggs are ready to be retrieved, you’ll administer the trigger injection at home.
-This contains human chorionic gonadotrophin (hCG), which encourages the eggs to mature.
+When your scan confirms your eggs are ready, you’ll administer the trigger injection at home.
+This injection contains human chorionic gonadotrophin (hCG), which helps the eggs mature.

-Approximately 36 hours later, you’ll visit the clinic for your egg retrieval appointment.
-The procedure takes around 15 to 20 minutes, though you’ll be at the clinic for a few hours while you prepare and recover from the procedure.
-You’ll need a friend or family member to accompany you to the clinic to help escort you home.
+About 36 hours after the trigger injection, you’ll attend the clinic for your egg retrieval appointment.
+The procedure itself takes around 15 to 20 minutes, but you’ll be at the clinic for a few hours to prepare and recover.
+It’s important to have a friend or family member accompany you and help you get home safely.

 Learn more about IVF and the retrieval procedure.